When your car won’t start, a dead battery may be the first thing that comes to mind, but it could be a failing starter motor instead.

 Use a remanufactured or aftermarket part

 Unlike many other major car repairs, the bulk of a starter replacement cost is in the part, not the labor.
-For that reason, choosing a remanufactured or aftermarket starter can save you money on the repair.
+For that reason, asking your mechanic to choose a remanufactured or aftermarket starter can save you money on the repair.
 Most modern rebuilt and aftermarket starters perform just as well as new ones and typically cost between 20% and 40% less.

 Get multiple estimates